1995parham-teaching/interviews/questions/README.md

 ## Python/Django

-- Did you have any experience with optimizing Django/Python project?
+- Have you had any experience with optimizing Django/Python projects?
   - <https://github.com/jazzband/django-silk>
   - Indexing
   - Pagination
-- Do you know about Django Signals?
+- Are you familiar with Django Signals?
-  - Django includes a “signal dispatcher” which helps decoupled applications get notified when actions occur elsewhere in the framework.
+  - Django includes a **signal dispatcher** which helps decoupled applications get notified when actions occur elsewhere in the framework.
     In a nutshell, signals allow certain senders to notify a set of receivers that some action has taken place.
     They’re especially useful when many pieces of code may be interested in the same events.